datavis-tech/reactive-function/README.md

   The data flow graph for the example code above.
 </p>

 Whenever `firstName` or `lastName` change, the callback defined above will be executed on the next animation frame.
-If you don't want to wait until the next animation frame, you can force a synchronous evaluation of the data flow graph by invoking **[digest](#digest).
+If you don't want to wait until the next animation frame, you can force a synchronous evaluation of the data flow graph by invoking **[digest](#digest)**.

 ```javascript
 ReactiveFunction.digest();